 Most people fail to realize how much money they spend on interest and fees while carrying a balance on their credit cards.
 Interest amounts boil down to your APR (annual percentage rate).
 To calculate credit card interest and see how much you pay, consider using a calculator from SoFi.

 - Difference Between APR and Interest

 Most credit cards have an interest rate, which is the cost that you’ll pay for borrowing money if you can’t pay it off in full.
 For example, a credit card’s annual percentage rate, or APR, is typically calculated as a yearly rate.
 It’s typically used to determine the interest you pay each month.

-According to the experts at SoFi Invest, “You have an idea of your interest rate, but by the time you’ve paid off your credit cards, you may be shocked to see how much those interest payments have added to your bill.”
+According to the experts at SoFi, “You have an idea of your interest rate, but by the time you’ve paid off your credit cards, you may be shocked to see how much those interest payments have added to your bill.”

 - Calculating Credit Card Interest Fees

 Let’s say that you have a credit card with a 15.99% variable rate.
 You’ll need to know how many days you have in your billing cycle and the average daily balance to accurately estimate how much interest you’ll be charged.